sunnah-com/corrections/README.md

 ## How to setup flask mail server configs

-For detailed documentation on what each config mean, please vist: https://pythonhosted.org/Flask-Mail/
+For detailed documentation on what each config means, please visit: https://pythonhosted.org/Flask-Mail/.

 For the following configs, I have taken gmail as an example.